Soccer-FIFA adds voice to protests over Floyd's death

 Ferrari’s Charles Leclerc said on Twitter he had felt "out of place and uncomfortable" sharing his thoughts on social media about the situation but realised he had been "completely wrong".

-(Writing by Brian Homewood and Steve Keating; Editing by Peter Rutherford and Ken Ferris )
+(Writing by Brian Homewood and Steve Keating; Editing by Peter Rutherford, Ken Ferris and Toby Davis )

 ((brian.homewood@bluewin.ch;))